Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 Looking for more refreshing summer cocktail recipes?
 Try these other favorites:

-• Frozen Pina Colada with Coco Lopez â€“ Made with Coco Lopez Cream of Coconut it is full of coconut flavor and is a refreshing frozen summer cocktail.
+• Frozen Pina Colada with Coco Lopez – Made with Coco Lopez Cream of Coconut, it is a refreshing frozen summer cocktail full of coconut flavor.

 • Strawberry Pineapple Frosé â€“ This frozen rosé is a perfect summertime drink.
 It’s a light and refreshing frozen drink that’s not too sweet.

-• Strawberry Margarita â€“ Using homemade strawberry simple syrup enjoy easy refreshing strawberry margaritas two ways – on the rocks or frozen.
-They are the perfect cocktail for a few people or for a crowd.
+• Strawberry Margarita – Using homemade strawberry simple syrup, enjoy easy, refreshing strawberry margaritas two ways – on the rocks or frozen.
+They are the perfect cocktail for a few people or a crowd.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.